We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 You can also use Doctor on Demand for preventive health and wellness checkups.

 If you’re interested in therapy or psychiatry services but not sure exactly what kind of support you need, Doctor on Demand can help with that, too.
 Their free assessment helps screen for anxiety and depression before you even sign up.
-This can give you a better understanding of the level of distress you’re dealing with on a daily basis.
+This can give you a better understanding of the level of distress you’re dealing with daily.

 Although the assessment only asks questions about depression and anxiety, Doctor on Demand does offer support for plenty of other mental health symptoms and conditions, too.
 These include bipolar disorder, post-traumatic stress disorder (PTSD), insomnia, and substance use disorders.